 Because estate planning attorneys stay up to date on the relevant information of estate tax exemptions, concerned individuals should seek out an attorney to discuss how future changes to the law may impact their estate plans.

 Can an Estate Planning Attorney Help Me?

 If you or a loved one is worried about how your estate plan will be impacted by President-Elect Biden’s policies, contact the Houston estate planning attorneys at McCulloch & Miller, PLLC.
 With years of experience handling estate planning matters, our knowledgeable attorneys will notify you of any potential changes to your estate plan and prepare you for any future changes that may occur.
-To schedule a free consultation and speak to an attorney, call us today at 713-333-8900.
+To schedule a consultation and speak to an attorney, call us today at 713-333-8900.